 This 5D/4N tour package is ideal for those who only have a short time in Ladakh.
 During this intense trip, you will explore the best attractions of Ladakh.
 On the first day, you will do a sightseeing tour around Leh.
 Highlights include the Magnetic Hill, the confluence of Indus and Zanskar rivers (Sangam), Gurdwara Pathar Sahib and Spituk monastery.
 You will also visit the Hall of Fame museum, Leh Palace and watch the sunset over Leh city from Shanti Stupa.
 On the second day, you will head to the Nubra valley via Khardung La pass (the world’s highest motorable road).
 In the Nubra valley, you will see Diskit gompa and enjoy a camel ride at Hunder Sand Dunes.
 Next morning, after a stop at Sumur village, you will follow the scenic and remote Shayok road leading to Pangong lake where the final scene of “3 Idiots” with Aamir Khan and Kareena Kapoor was shot.
 Pangong lake is one of the most mesmerizing natural site in Ladakh.
 During your overnight stay at the lake, you will be dazzled by the beauty of the starry sky and the moon reflection on the lake.
 On day 4, you will head back towards Leh via the impressive Chang La pass (5,360m).
 You will have the opportunity to visit the famous monasteries of the Indus valley: Hemis, Chemrey, Thiksey and Shey.
 You will reach Leh in the evening and spend the night there so that you can catch your flight the next morning.

-If you have the possibility to extend your trip, you could also visit the Sham region (west part of Ladakh) as in the Best Leh-Ladakh Tour Package.
+If you have the possibility to extend your trip, you could spend more time in the Sham region (west part of Ladakh) as in the Best Leh-Ladakh Tour Package.

 Arrival in Leh, Indus valley to Sangam, around Leh sightseeing (1-day tour)